sdmydbr9/Drunk-AI/README.md

 ### Disclaimer 2: The above module works in my test but it is not very efficient since the script will first downlaod the audio from the api request and convert it using fmpeg and play the audio as output.
 ### Depends on fmpeg.
 Install it if you dont have it installed using apt
+# This whole implementation maybe possible to be implemented in a single module, I hope someone will try to make this in a single module and less messy